shanguanma/transfusion-asr/README.md

 ├── split_data.py                   # splits data into train/valid/test subsets
 ├── train.py                        # main training script
 └── TransFusion.png                 # TransFusion model
+├── run.sh                          # merge prepare data stage and train stage into one file, ├── sbatch_run.sh                   # using slurm to run the run.sh at prepare data stage ├── sbatch_run_with_deepspeed.sh    # using slurm to run the run.sh at training model stage
 ```